Lignite – Coal phase-out in progress

 However, at the moment and in the medium term, lignite will still be needed to ensure security of electricity and fuel supply in Germany, but less and less so.
 Lignite comes from opencast mines.
 One of the distinguishing features of opencast mining technology are the enormous bucket-wheel excavators, the largest self-propelled machines in the world.

-After production has ceased, opencast mines are turned into biodiverse natural habitats with fields, woodland and lakes, thoroughly and with passion, by experts who are at home in the Rhenish mining district.
+As soon as a section of the mine has been exploited, it is recultivated.
+In this way, former mining area is turned into biodiverse natural habitats with fields, woodland and lakes, thoroughly and with passion, by experts who are at home in the Rhenish mining district.
 RWE’s high-quality recultivation processes have been recognised by other experts the world over.
 The people in the region value the man-made countryside as a destination for leisure activities – and as a part of the structural change in the Rhenish mining district.

 Refining and research